-Chancellor Perlman will present Pat with the Fulfilling the Dream Award at the MLK Week Chancellor's Program on Tuesday, January 22, 2013 at 5:00 pm in the Nebraska Union Auditorium.
+Chancellor Perlman will present the Fulfilling the Dream Awards at the MLK Week Chancellor's Program on Tuesday, January 20, 2015 at 4:00 pm in the Nebraska Union Auditorium.

 7:30 a.m. | MLK Freedom Breakfast | Embassy Suites Hotel

 Tickets: $20 per person

 4:00 p.m. | Chancellor's Program | Nebraska Union Auditorium, UNL City Campus

 Beyond the Flames of Racial Discord: Working Together to Transform Communities